volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

   to automatize interacting with a website, it is true that websites are increasingly blocking interaction with these automatic tools.

+## Dependencies

+In order to run KeyboardAndMouseRecorderPlayer, your system needs to meet the following dependencies:

+- import (is a member of the ImageMagick suite of tools)
+- x11-utils

+## Features

+- Multiple recording modes: recording a sequence of HID commands can be a bit challenging because some input might change the way windows are position/displaying.
+  For example a right click of the mouse usually display a context menu and the same menu will go away when it lose focus.
+In other cases it is straight forward.
+- Save input commands: the recorded input commands can be save to a file that can be loaded later.
+- Recording of input commands: with global context (on the context of the main screen) or local context (on the context of a particular window).
+- Loop: we can repeat sequence of commands.
+- Image based control command: take a screenshot of an area in the screen and compare it to a master image.
+Set it to stop or continue the next input command if the control command fails of passes.
+- Ability to use [TinyUSB](https://docs.TinyUSB.org/en/latest/index.html): as a proxy HID device so it can set the input commands on the OS.
+- Time padding

 ## AppImage

 [KeyboardAndMouseRecorderPlayer](https://github.com/volatilflerovium/keyboard_and_mouse_input_recorder_and_player/releases)